-Several other fisheries-related activities are occurring within the TMRW.
+Several other fisheries-related activities have occurred within the TMRW.
 Salmon Trollers Marketing Assoc.
-Inc. has conducted spawning surveys for the winters of 1990-91, 1991-92 and 1995-96.
-Contained in their reports were complete accounts of spawning records for those years.
-A 1996-97 survey was conducted, but no report was available at the time this report was submitted.
+Inc. has conducted spawning surveys for the winters of 1990-91, 1991-92, 1995-96, and 1996-97.
+Contained in their reports are complete accounts of spawning records for those years.
 This same group has also completed an outmigrant study in 1995 and 1996 (Maahs 1996a and 1996b).

 Another fisheries activity in the TMRW is the fish hatchery operated by the Salmon Restoration Association since 1989.
-Native Steelhead have been raised and successfully released since 1990.
-Attempts to raise Coho Salmon have had mixed results.
+Native steelhead trout have been raised and successfully released since 1990.
+Attempts to raise coho salmon have had mixed results.
 Small numbers were released from 1992 through 1994.
 In 1995 bacterial kidney disease (BKD) was detected and all salmon eggs/fry were subsequently destroyed.
-Trapping stations on SFT, CFT and Bear Haven Creek have been operating since 1993 and were the source for all Coho Salmon in the hatchery (Ed Moore Pers.
+Trapping stations on SFT, CFT and Bear Haven Creek have been operating since 1993 and were the source for all coho salmon in the hatchery (Ed Moore Pers.
 Comm.
 1996).
-At the time this report was written no coho spawners had been collected and the hatchery had not applied for a permit to raise steelhead.
+The hatchery was not operational in 1997 due to a lack of permits from NMFS.